ontop/vig/docs/v1.8.0/Troubleshooting.md

 	...
 ```

-The connection could not be established, check that you modified the information about the JDBC connection in your configuration file  (default one src/main/resources/configuration.conf)
+The connection could not be established, check that you modified the information about the JDBC connection in your configuration file  (default configuration file: src/main/resources/configuration.conf)

 ### Operation timed out